InfiniteVerma/cpp-tcpip/README.md

     - [x] Move socket logic to new thread
     - [x] Implement timer logic
     - [x] Stop the kernel thread gracefully
-    - [ ] Verify the handshake that worked before
+    - [x] Verify the handshake that worked before
+    - [ ] Stop threads once handshake is done for now
 - [ ] Proper handshake
     - [ ] Full state machine
     - [ ] Do 3 way handshake and maintain the state (of FSM) properly